 Bailey is a somewhat small town located in the state of Colorado.
-With a population of 10,739 people and two constituent neighborhoods, Bailey is the 50th largest community in Colorado.
+With a population of 9,952 people and three constituent neighborhoods, Bailey is the 55th largest community in Colorado.

 Housing costs in Bailey are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.